-Ford Taurus owners have reported 12 problems related to brake grinding noise (under the service brakes category).
+Ford Taurus owners have reported 13 problems related to brake grinding noise (under the service brakes category).
 The most recently reported issues are listed below.
 Also please check out the statistics and reliability analysis of Ford Taurus based on all problems reported for the Taurus.

 I have a 2012 Ford Taurus sel with approximately 28,000 miles.
 The brakes are making a grinding noise.
 When I took the card to the Ford dealer, wade Ford, in smyrna GA, I was advised that the brake rotors have rusted.
 I was also advised that this could not be fixed under warranty.
 I think this is a defect in the rotors.
 I have never had rotors to rust.
 For brake rotors to rust after 2 years and 28,000 miles is an obvious safety hazard and this car should be recalled immediately.
 The federal government should do something about this.